-VB Mapp is a criterion-referenced assessment tool, curriculum guide, and skill tracking system that is designed for children with autism and other individuals who demonstrate language delays.
+VB Mapp is a criterion-referenced assessment tool, curriculum guide, and skill tracking system that is designed for individuals with autism and other individuals who demonstrate language delays.
 It assists in developing goals and objectives.
-Read more here.

 Individual Parent Training

-Behavior Analysts work directly with parents to teach them the basic principles of ABA, including how the assessment was completed and how to assess their child’s behaviors in the future.
-We teach parents to apply these principles to an individualized program developed by the consultant.
+Our Supervisors work directly with parents to teach them the basic principles of ABA, including how the assessment was completed and how to assess their individual’s behaviors in the future.
+We teach parents to apply these principles to an individualized program.
 We support and guide the families through the intervention program while empowering them to reach a high level of parenting effectiveness.
-When training concludes, families can assess behavioral challenges and develop and implement effective interventions to help their child when needed.
+When training concludes, families can assess behavioral challenges and develop and implement effective interventions to help the individual when needed.